Nobel Memorial Prize in Economic Sciences: Awards to non-economists

 In February 1995, following acrimony within the selection committee pertaining to the awarding of the 1994 Prize in Economics to John Forbes Nash, the Prize in Economics was redefined as a prize in social sciences.
 This made it available to researchers in such topics as political science, psychology, and sociology.

 Moreover, the composition of the Economics Prize Committee changed to include two non-economists.
 This has not been confirmed by the Economics Prize Committee.
 The members of the 2007 Economics Prize Committee are still dominated by economists, as the secretary and four of the five members are professors of economics.

-In 1978, Herbert A. Simon, whose PhD was in political science, became the first non-economist to win the prize, while Daniel Kahneman, a professor of psychology and public affairs at Princeton University is the first non-economist by profession to win the prize.
+In 1978, Herbert A. Simon, whose PhD was in political science, became the first non-economist to win the prize, for his work in the fields of economics and organizational decision making.
+Elinor Ostrom and James Robinson, who are also political scientists, won the prize in 2009 and 2024, respectively.
+Similarly, Daniel Kahneman, a professor of psychology and public affairs at Princeton University, won the prize for work in the field of behavioral economics.

 Controversies and criticisms

+Alleged misuse of the Nobel name

-Some critics argue that the prestige of the Prize in Economics derives in part from its association with the Nobel Prizes, an association that has often been a source of controversy.
-Among them is the Swedish human rights lawyer Peter Nobel, a great-grandnephew of Ludvig Nobel.
+Critics argue that the prestige of the Prize in Economic Sciences derives in part from its association with the Nobel Prizes.
+Among them is Peter Nobel, a great-grandnephew of Alfred Nobel and a Swedish human rights lawyer.
 Nobel accuses the awarding institution of misusing his family's name, and states that no member of the Nobel family has ever had the intention of establishing a prize in economics.
 He explained that "Nobel despised people who cared more about profits than society's well-being", saying that "There is nothing to indicate that he would have wanted such a prize", and that the association with the Nobel prizes is "a PR coup by economists to improve their reputation".

-According to Samuel Brittan of the Financial Times, both former Swedish minister of finance (Kjell-Olof Feldt) and Swedish former minister of commerce (Gunnar Myrdal) wanted the prize abolished, saying, "Myrdal rather less graciously wanted the prize abolished because it had been given to such reactionaries as Hayek (and afterwards Milton Friedman)."
-Relatedly, it has been noted that several members of the awarding committee have been affiliated with the Mont Pelerin Society.
+Accusations of bias

+Critics cite the apparent snub of Joan Robinson as evidence of the committee's bias towards mainstream economics.

+Undue authority

-In his speech at the 1974 Nobel Prize banquet, Friedrich Hayek stated that had he been consulted on the establishment of a Nobel Prize in economics, he would "have decidedly advised against it" primarily because, "The Nobel Prize confers on an individual an authority which in economics no man ought to possess. ...
+In his speech at the 1974 Nobel Prize banquet, Friedrich Hayek stated that had he been consulted on the establishment of a Nobel Prize in economics, he would have "decidedly advised against it", primarily because "The Nobel Prize confers on an individual an authority which in economics no man ought to possess.
 This does not matter in the natural sciences.
 Here the influence exercised by an individual is chiefly an influence on his fellow experts; and they will soon cut him down to size if he exceeds his competence.
 But the influence of the economist that mainly matters is an influence over laymen: politicians, journalists, civil servants and the public generally."

-Critics cite the apparent snub of Joan Robinson as evidence of the committee's bias towards mainstream economics, though heterodox economists like Friedrich Hayek (Austrian School) and Ronald Coase (associated with new institutional economics) have won.
+Nevertheless, Hayek accepted the award.